jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ```

 ZFS doesn't have native support for Fedora OS, seeing as they put their weight behind XFS and are even depricating btrfs from future RHEL releases.
 A third party project called [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux") supports third party packages for deployment and testing on various Linux distros.
 There was even a ZFS developer port who brought ZFS to Windows [link here]().

+### UFS and APFS

+The BSD systems and MacOS until recently [find APFS announcement]()  [find adam leventhal APFS article]() had used the Union File System of UFS (wiki article) This filesystem was native to Unix goin back to and would be considered similar to ext4 on Linux in capability and state.
+This is why FreeBSD adopted ZFS to be able to extend the filesyste, capability of UFS.

+Apple while being one of the first companies to port ZFS to their MacOS (whihc is BSD based) eventually decided to deploy a new filesystem called APFS (apple filesystem)  which has a mix of ZFS like features that were home grown by Apple.
+The goal for apple was to use this filesystem accross their platform, from MacOS to iOS devices with a focus on Flash bashed (SSD and NVMe) devices that UFS wasn't designed for.
+The system hasn't been without its bugs but remember it is a comparatively new filesystem and filesystems are complex.

 ## Mounting and Unmounting of disks